teal925/Quantum-Preparedness-resources/Industry Highlights.md

 ### Please note, highlights are listed from Most to Least recent (i.e. new updates are at the top) and contain at a minimum 1 reference.

 ## 2024
-* Microsoft begins to update SymCrypt, its core cryptograhic library, with quantum-resistant cryptographic algorithms (September 2024)
+* Microsoft begins to update SymCrypt, its core cryptographic library, with quantum-resistant cryptographic algorithms (September 2024)
   * https://techcommunity.microsoft.com/t5/security-compliance-and-identity/microsoft-s-quantum-resistant-cryptography-is-here/ba-p/4238780
   * https://arstechnica.com/security/2024/09/microsoft-adds-quantum-resistant-algorithms-to-its-core-crypto-library/
   * https://www.schneier.com/blog/archives/2024/09/microsoft-is-adding-new-cryptography-algorithms.html